hannonhill/Velocity-Cookbook/PHP-Form-Builder/Readme.md

 A sample of a Form has been included with the corresponding Data Definition and Velocity Format.
 The Velocity Format is a basic Format that simply outputs the content of the Data Definition.
 This format can be written using Velocity or XSLT, any valid HTML can be wrapped around the resulting content as necessary.
 Once the Data Definition is written to match the Form, the rest is handled like any other Page within Cascade Server.

-## How to Use the Form Config (Once it's a Page)
+## How to Use the Form Config Block (Once it's a Block)

-1. **Create/Edit** the page.
+1. **Create/Edit** the block.
-2. The **"Username"** field should contain the Username with Site Administration permissions to the Site that will have results files saved to it.
-3. The **"Password"** should contain the password for the Username supplied in the Username field.
-4. **"Cascade Server URL (If adding a file to Cascade)"** will need to be filled in if Form results will be Saved as a Page or Excel file within Cascade Server.
+2. **"Cascade Server URL (If adding a file to Cascade)"** will need to be filled in if Form results will be Saved as a Page or Excel file within Cascade Server.
 The `http(s)://` should be included as well as the `PORT` if applicable.
+3. The **"Authentication File Path"** field should contain the path to a file containing a valid username and password for a User with Site Administration permissions to the Site that will have results files saved to it.
-5. **"Site Name"** will need to be filled in
+4. **"Site Name"** will need to be filled in
-6. **"Content Type Path"** will need to be filled in if the Form results will be saved as a Page within Cascade Server.
+5. **"Content Type Path"** will need to be filled in if the Form results will be saved as a Page within Cascade Server.
 This designates what Page type the results pages should be when automatically created within Cascade Server.
 This field should contain the "Site Name:Content Type Path" for the designated Content Type.
 An example of this would look like, "example.edu:News Form Submission" if the Site name in Cascade Server is "example.edu" and the Content Type that results pages will have is "News Form Submission."

 ## How to Use the Form Builder (Once it's a Page)

 1. **Create/Edit** the page.
 2. **"Results"** is how the form's input will be handled.
 Form results can be emailed (send-email), saved to an Excel file within Cascade Server (save-to-excel), and/or saved as page content within Cascade Server (save-to-cms).
 The related fields for each of these options will need to be filled in depending on how results are to be handled.
 3. The **"IF saving results to CMS"** refers to whether results should be saved as a page within Cascade Server and/or as a Excel file within Cascade Server
-    1. **"Configuration Page"** is the page that contains secure information utilized for handling the results from the form.
-This is how the proper Config Page (discussed above) should be associated to the Form.
+    1. **"Configuration"** is the block that contains secure information utilized for handling the results from the form.
+This is how the proper Config Block (discussed above) should be associated to the Form.
     2. **"Choose a file in the folder in which you want to save the file."** is utilized for detemining where the automatically generated results file(s) should be stored within the designated site.
 The file chosen will NOT be modified.
     3. **"Enter file name to be saved"** is used for naming the automatically generated results file(s).
         - The Excel file will be saved as `filename.csv`.
 If `filename.csv` already exists due to a previous form entry, results will be saved in the next row within that file.
 This file can then be downloaded from Cascade Server.
 The user can then import the file into Excel.